guws0/guws/GUWS constitution.md

 3.	**ACTIVITIES**
 	1. GUWS will host an array of activities centred around worldbuilding and storytelling, including but not limited to; a book club, narrative-focused collaborative roleplaying games, collaborative worldbuilding events, movie nights, and other such events.
 Activities will be held and/or organised with the aid of the GUWS discord server
 4.	**GUWS DISCORD SERVER**
-	1. The GUWS discord server is the primary social space of GUWS and partially defines membership (further explained in clause 4.4).
-As per article 3, it is where events and activities will be announced from
+	1. The GUWS discord server is the primary social space of GUWS.
+It is where events and activities will be announced from
 	2. The GUWS president shall be the owner of the server (and will be transferred ownership if they aren’t already such)
 	3. Server moderation will be the responsibility of all committee members
 	4. Rules of the server must be followed by all members, and must be accepted in order to participate in the server (thanks to discord's Rules Screening feature)